mulcmu/T1-pyro/README.md

 # T1 πro
 Work in progress to convert a FLSUN T1 Pro to T1 πro:

-- Replace the stock host board with a Raspberry Pi
+- Replace the stock host board (Core Board) with a Raspberry Pi
 - Replace the stock screen with Fysetc Raspberry Pi 5 inch DSI Display
 - Document stock hardware connections for troubleshooting/upgrades
 - Reuse other stock hardware as much as practical